b9chris/GracefulDynamicDictionary/Readme.md

 #Graceful Dynamic Dictionary
-A simple repo for a Dynamic object that lets you check for unassigned/non-existent properties by simply checking for null, without throwing or having to use Reflection.
+A Dynamic object that lets you check for unassigned/non-existent properties by simply checking for null, without throwing or having to use Reflection.

 ##Usage